FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/InfrastructurePlanning.md

    TAK client who is simultaneously connected to both the internet and mesh sides of the network.
 6. **Compute Cluster** – A collection services running in Linux containers.

-The following deployment diagrams augmented with network information are a good place to start.
+While these are all valid configurations, it is recommended that you first deploy one of the following standard configurations before developing one fitting your specific situation and needs.

-Note that the data-link layer hardware, such as switches and wireless-access-points, are intentionally omitted from these models.
+The following deployment diagrams augmented with network information are the configurations supported by the core team and are where you should start.
-It is recommended that you first deploy one of these standard configurations before developing one fitting your specific situation.
+Note that in these diagrams,
-Then, when you have that working construct a similar diagram for your specific situation.
+the data-link layer hardware,
-Such a diagram will be essential when communicating about your system.
+such as switches and wireless-access-points, are intentionally omitted.

 Realize that these configurations are examples and can be modified endlessly.
 Indeed, the ZeroTouch installer deviates slightly in what it installs by default.